In HRC hunt tests and actual

 there is an

-effort to keep the dog stationary by positioning him so that he can see
+effort to keep a young dog stationary by positioning her so that she can

-both marks by just moving his eyes and/or head.
+both marks by just moving her eyes and/or head.

 note: the cap gun is used when there is a need for more focus on the dog